 Evita Robinson, Founder, Nomadness

 Robinson started the Nomadness Travel Tribe community back in 2011 to bring together millennial travelers of color.
 While teaching English in Nagato, Japan after graduating from college, she began sharing her experiences on a vlog.
-“I had a story to tell, and you weren’t seeing twenty-something black girls teaching in Japan,” she said.
+“I had a story to tell, and you weren’t seeing twenty-something Black girls teaching in Japan,” she said.
 The response to her videos opened her eyes to just how underserved the black travel community was, and she stepped up to help change that.
 “I’m an accidental entrepreneur, answering the call to a community.”
-Now—more than 20,000 international members, over 100,000 collective passport stamps, and a meaningful Ted Talk later—Robinson has embraced a new mission: reclaiming the narrative of the black traveler worldwide through personal connection.
-The Tribe does this through group trips and meet-ups, a web series, and a new travel festival, Audacity Fest, which will be held in Memphis, TN on Sep 28-29, 2019.
+Now—more than 20,000 international members, over 100,000 collective passport stamps, and a meaningful Ted Talk later—Robinson has embraced a new mission: reclaiming the narrative of the Black traveler worldwide through personal connection.
+The Tribe does this through group trips and meet-ups, a web series, and a travel festival, Audacity Fest.

 Robinson’s advice to would-be trailblazers is simple: Take the first step.
 “Just start,” she said.
 “That’s my advice for so many people.
 Don’t expect that everything is going to be perfect and curated.
 Don’t lose yourself in all of that—just start.
 Perfection is a journey and it’s also an illusion.”